dpla-attic/exhibitions/README.md

 --------
 This application is released under a GPLv3 license, following Omeka.

-Copyright President and Fellows of Harvard College, 2013 Copyright Digital Public Library of America, 2014
+Copyright Digital Public Library of America, 2013-2015

 Branching
 ---------